satti-hari-krishna-reddy/arguai/README.md

 ### Run the App Locally
-To run the app with fast refresh, use the following command:
+To run the app use the following command:
 ```
  modus dev
 ```